StuyPulse/team694.github.io/about/ec/index.md

 ### Director of Media <small>{{ page.positions.media.name }}</small>
 <div markdown="1" class="ec-description">
 {% if page.positions.media.photo %} <img src="{{ page.positions.media.photo }}" class="ec-photo" alt="Director of Media"> {% endif %}
-The Director of Media is primarily responsible for maintaining the team’s image through the creation and upkeep of all promotional materials and maintaining an audiovisual narrative of the team throughout the year.
+The Director of Media is primarily responsible for maintaining the team's image through the creation and upkeep of all promotional materials and maintaining an audiovisual narrative of the team throughout the year.
 </div>

 ### Director of Animation <small>{{ page.positions.animation.name }}</small>
 <div markdown="1" class="ec-description">
 {% if page.positions.animation.photo %} <img src="{{ page.positions.animation.photo }}" class="ec-photo" alt="Director of Animation"> {% endif %}
-The Director of Animation is responsible for coordinating the team’s animation efforts, including, but not limited to, participation in the annual FIRST animation competition and off-season competitions, and creating promotional animations.
+The Director of Animation is responsible for coordinating the team's animation efforts, including, but not limited to, participation in the annual FIRST animation competition and off-season competitions, and creating promotional animations.
 </div>

 ### Webmasters <small>{{ page.positions.webmasters.name }}</small>